RasmussenLab/vamb/README.md

 ```

 It is possible to try any combination of latent and hidden neurons as well as other sizes of the layers.
 Number of near-complete bins can be assessed using CheckM and compared between the methods.
 Potentially see the snakemake folder `workflow` for an automated way to run Vamb with multiple parameters.

+## Evaluating metagenomic bins
+When a ground truth is available, you can use our program BinBencher.jl[https://github.com/jakobnissen/BinBencher.jl] to benchmark and evaluate the results of a binner.